Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 downloading a release package.

 Please ensure that your target Python distribution is 2.7 or 3.3+.
-It is recommended to install Batch Shipyard on Python 3.5 or higher.
+It is recommended to install Batch Shipyard on Python 3.5 or later.

 Install required software as follows:
 ```shell